Multiwfn -- A Multifunctional Wavefunction Analyzer

 - Fingerprint plot analysis (defined in the framework of Hirshfeld surface analysis) is fully supported in main function 12.
 See Section 4.12.6 for example and Section 3.15.5 for introduction.
 This function is very useful for analyzing non-covalent interaction in molecular crystal.

-- Subfunction 6 is added to main function 200, which is used to calculate conversion relationship between the orbitals in two wavefunctions.
+- Subfunction 6 is added to main function 200, which is used to analyze correspondence between orbitals in two wavefunctions.
 See Section 3.200.6 for introduction and example.
 By this function for example you can know the conversion relationship between the MOs calculated at HF/6-31G* level and that calculated at B3LYP/cc-pVTZ level, or obtain the knowledge about how the MOs produced by HF are related to the natural orbitals produced by post-HF methods.

 - The function for plotting DOS now supports .molden file as input.